-So how do you get more one-time customers to become repeat customers?
-The trick is to understand the five most common types of online shoppers that could be visiting your store:
+How do you get more one-time customers to become repeat customers?
+Understanding the five most common types of online shoppers that could be visiting your store is the first step:

-No two shoppers are exactly the same and each has a particular way they like to shop.
-With that in mind, let’s explore who each of these shoppers are and what you can do to turn them into valuable repeat customers.
+Let’s explore who each of these shoppers is and what you can do to turn them into valuable repeat customers.

-This transactional mindset is the polar opposite of a repeat customer, who’s interested in building an emotional relationship with your brand that extends beyond how much money they spend with you.
-As a result, they’re the least loyal type of customer and are least likely to make a repeat purchase.
+This transactional mindset is the opposite of a repeat customer who you are trying to target to build an emotional relationship with your brand.
+As a result, these types of customers are the least loyal type of customer and are least likely to make a repeat purchase.

 Encourage repeat purchases by showing them the benefits

-This hierarchy of information increases the chances that a discount seeker will see and understand the benefits of shopping with them over a competitor. oVertone makes it easier than ever for a customer to self-select the products that speak to their needs, increasing the chances of these customers making their first purchase and being more willing to think of them first in the future.
+This hierarchy of information increases the chances that a discount seeker will see and understand the benefits of shopping with them over a competitor.
+Truly makes it easier than ever for a customer to self-select the products that speak to their needs, and read customer reviews, increasing the chances of these customers making their first purchase and being more willing to think of them first in the future.

 Wandering shoppers spend a little and cost a lot

 Everyone knows the feeling of landing on a product after seeing an Instagram ad.
 If discount seekers are the least loyal type of online customer, wandering shoppers are right behind.
-With no idea what they want to buy but a desire to make purchases quickly, these customers are easily lost because they simply enjoy the experience of shopping.
+With no idea what they want to buy but a desire to make purchases, similar to window shopping IRL, these customers are easily distracted because they simply enjoy the experience of shopping.

 Make purchases convenient with a simple checkout process

-Even though you don’t want to waste much time trying to attract this type of customer, there are things you can do to increase the chances they buy from you and not someone else.
 Ultimately wandering shoppers are all about convenience, which means the biggest obstacle on your site is the checkout.
 Slow load times, too many steps, and onerous forms are all ways to complicate the process and ensure they jump ship.
 If your store needs some help implementing updates to your store, customizing your Shopify theme is one of the easiest ways to get started.

 These tactics help reduce general cart abandonment and improve their conversion rates as more wandering shoppers can quickly explore their products and checkout.
-This positive experience will go a long way to persuade customers to shop with them again, proving that not all customers who wander stay lost.
+This experience will go a long way to increase a customer’s LTV if they return again, proving that not all customers who wander stay lost.

 Impulse buyers want to stay informed

-Similar to wandering shoppers, impulse buyers don’t have a specific product in mind when they shop.
+Similar to wandering shoppers, impulse buyers don’t have to have a specific product in mind when they shop.
 Instead, they simply make purchases when it sounds or feels like a good idea.

-With this mentality, impulse buyers are often obsessed with having the latest product.
-They’re the ones that will replace a perfectly good product with another simply because it is more up to date or trendier.
+Whether it happens in-store or online, impulse buyers are often obsessed with having the latest product.
+They’re the ones that will replace a perfectly good product with another simply because it is more up-to-date or trendier.
 Think of those that always have the latest iPhone, the latest makeup drop, or the latest shoe from a drop.
 This makes impulse buyers particularly prone to shopping in industries that are rapidly changing, such as fashion, beauty, and technology.

-This small incentive packs a powerful punch, especially when combined with the regularity of both their email and social content.
-Through each of these channels, Steelseries is making it easy for impulsive shoppers to see the value of engaging with them and lays the groundwork for not only their first purchase but the inevitability of additional purchases in the future.
+Through each channel, Woof and Wonder makes it easy for impulsive shoppers to see the value of engaging with them and lays the groundwork for not only their first purchase but the inevitability of additional purchases in the future.

 Need-based customers don't want to make the wrong decision